etotheipi/BitcoinArmory/osxbuild/OSX_build_notes.md

 # macOS (OS X) BUILD NOTES
-These notes describe what had to be done on fresh installs of OS X 10.7 - 10.12 in order to compile Armory.
+These notes describe what had to be done on fresh installs of macOS 10.8 - 10.13 in order to compile Armory.

 ## Requirements / Caveats
-At the present time, **it is highly recommended that Armory be compiled on OS X 10.11 with Xcode 7.3.1**.
-This is due to issues with C++11 support under OS X 10.7, which Armory still supports (although this will change eventually).
-When compiling using Xcode 8, Xcode forces the minimum supported version to be 10.8.
-When compiling using Xcode 7 and OS X 10.12, other issues come up.
-Xcode 7 and OS X 10.11 is the only combo known to produce binaries that run without issues.
+Armory is designed to run only on OS X 10.8 or later.
+Running on 10.7 may be possible with proper code editing.
+However, this isn't recommended due to issues with C++11 support under OS X 10.7.
+The latest versions of OS X and Xcode that can compile 10.7-compatible binaries are OS X 10.11 and Xcode 7.3.1.
+(The binaries are also compatible with macOS 10.12 and beyond.)
+An [Apple developer account](https://developer.apple.com/) may be used to obtain Xcode 7.3.1.

-Because C++11 support is shaky on OS X 10.7, *Armory developers may not fix bugs found under 10.7*.
 If a bug is found, please consult the [Bitcoin Forum](https://bitcointalk.org/index.php?board=97.0) or *bitcoin-armory* IRC channel on Freenode for further instructions.

 ## Instructions
  1. Install the latest version of [Xcode](https://itunes.apple.com/us/app/xcode/id497799835).
-Due to the XCode 8 issue, you may need to get an [Apple developer account](https://developer.apple.com/) and download the latest XCode 7 version via developer-specific downloads.
+As a space-saving alternative, get an Apple developer account, log in, and download the latest version of Command Line Tools for Xcode.

  2. Open a terminal and install the Xcode commandline tools.
 Follow any prompts that appear.